LidzDev/pet-cms/brief.md

 ## Extensions
 - GDPR means that the client needs to be able to delete their data so that the catsitting CMS is legally compliant - done
 - The client needs to be able to add special instructions for dealing with their cats so that they get correct care
-- The client needs to be able to add instructions on how to gain access to the building / handover keys so that the cats can actually be visited.
+- The client needs to be able to add instructions on how to gain access to the building / handover keys so that the cats can actually be visited. - done
 - The client would like to indicate whether the cats should be visited once or twice per day
 - The client would like to be able to see the visits they have booked - done
-- The client would like to be able to cancel a visit
+- The client would like to be able to cancel a visit - done
+- The catsitter would like to only accept cancellations 1 week ahead, else the client still has to pay
 - The catsitter would like to be able to register whether or not a visit booked by a client is accepted.
 - The catsitter would like to see a list of upcoming visits(not yet done)
 - The catsitter would like to keep track of catsitting visits she has provided.